JPeer264/node-rename-css-selectors/docs/api/processAuto.md

 - overwrite `<Boolean>`: ensures that it does not overwrite the same file accidently.
 Default is `false`
 - cwd `<String>`: the working directory in which to serach.
 Default is `process.cwd()`
 - newPath `<String>`: in which folder the new files should go.
 Default is `rcs`
-- collectSelectors `<Boolean>`: Force the algorithm to collect just CSS selectors and not renaming files

 Example: